personal injury lawyers

 4. Report the Accident to your Insurance Company

-Your insurance company must be made aware of the accident so that they can open a case.
-However, you are encouraged to restrict the amount of information that you provide to your insurer until you have spoken with an injury lawyer.
+Your insurance company must be aware of the accident so they can open a case.
+However, you are encouraged to restrict the information you provide to your insurer until you have spoken with an injury lawyer.
 Provide all of the basic information such as name, contact information, time and place of the accident, and that you were injured.
 After that, kindly decline to provide additional information until you speak with an attorney.

 It is very important to restrict what you say, especially about your injuries.
 Everything that you say will be used as part of the claim process or to deny your claim.
 Since you must report the accident immediately, it is impossible for you to know the extent of your injuries and losses, so it is in your best interest not to provide information about them at this time.